 Scripture classifies holy days in two ways.
 A holy day may be a moad (appointed time).
 If a moad, it may also be a chag (pilgrimage festival).

 Whoever makes an appointment gets to set the agenda.
 If you make an appointment with your boss, you set the agenda.
 If your boss makes the appointment, he or she sets the agenda.
 The maodim (plural of moad) are when God has called the Jewish people, under the covenant of Sinai, to meet with him.
 On these days God sets the agenda.
 In the Torah, God tells us what should happen on these days.

 There are also holidays that are not moadim, which are like parties thrown for God, in contrast to a meeting called by God.

 The holidays that are a chag foreshadowed Yeshua's first coming, and teach about fearing God.
 The holidays that are not a chag foreshadow Yeshua's second coming, and teach about repentance.

 Both moad and chag

 Neither moad nor chag

-Besides these pages about the scriptural holy days, the congregation frequently had people ask us what we thought about Christmas, and we had written a response.
+Besides these pages about the scriptural holy days, while running a congregation people frequently asked me what I thought about Christmas.

 Here I collect some old religious essays.